-Author has written 19 stories for League of Extraordinary Gentlemen, 13th Warrior, Pokémon, Sharpe Series, Blade, Priest, Lord of the Rings, Inglourious Basterds, Assassin's Creed, Platoon, Hobbit, and Eastern Promises.
+Author has written 10 stories for Pokémon, Sharpe Series, Lord of the Rings, Inglourious Basterds, Platoon, and Hobbit.

 Once upon a time, there was a young girl (about ten years old) who watched a lot more movies and read a lot more books than was good for her.
 She didn't have many friends, but that was okay -- her books kept her company.
 She discovered online fiction and started reading, delighting in these new worlds that she could visit without having to badger her parents about going to the library.

 And then she discovered fanfiction.

 It started in the King Arthur fandom.
 She stumbled upon it by accident and was a little shy at first, but read everything with interest.
 And there were new characters that she didn't remember from the movie -- these were OCs, a new breed that utterly fascinated her.
 She continued reading, and began writing her own fanfiction privately.
 At first in her school notebooks, but eventually on a secondhand computer that her parents bought for her once they noticed her avid interest in writing.